 You probably don’t give too much thought to the components of a refrigerator until it shuts down, or it is time to replace it.
 To guarantee you get the most from this important appliance it can be extremely nice to know exactly how it keeps food cold—and Tate Appliance Repair is here to explain.

-Continue reading to find out everything you will want to know about how a refrigerator runs, how it cools your food and if it is the right time to reach out to refrigerator repair CITY.
+Continue reading to find out everything you will want to know about how a refrigerator runs, how it cools your food and if it is the right time to reach out to refrigerator repair California.

 Parts of a Refrigerator